Canon 1Ds Mark III vs Sony A7 III

 Feature comparison: Canon 1Ds Mark III vs Sony A7 III

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 III has an electronic viewfinder (2359k dots), while the 1Ds Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7 III has a higher magnification than the one of the 1Ds Mark III (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Sony A7 III along with similar information for a selection of comparators.

 |Canon 1Ds Mark III»||optical||Y||3.0||230||fixed||n||8000||5.0||n||n||Canon 1Ds Mark III|